have been dropping intensely, while commodities

 is the star performer on the day and stands well above the other currencies after a much stronger and shocking unemployment result

-which had recently indicated that it would be on hold for a longer period of time than had been thought.
-The latest data release has dramatically increased the likelihood for a more near-term rate hike from the NZ central bank
+, which had recently indicated that it would be on hold for a longer period of time than had been thought.
+The latest data release has dramatically increased the likelihood for a more near-term rate hikes from the NZ central bank

 and as such, the currency has benefitted materially despite broader global macro themes which might normally weigh.

-Sterling has also held up quite well over the past few days, as evidenced by the heavy selling in Eur/Gbp
+has also held up quite well, as evidenced by the heavy selling in Eur/Gbp

 , with the pound